szanata/fittest/README.md

     |-- index.js
 ```

-This is were the tests are configurated.
+This is were the tests are configured, or the path for a single test.
 You must specific the tests directory.

 The content will be something in these lines: